ddanninger/electron-angular-preferences/README.md

 ## Inspiration & Base code

-Thank you to -> [Electron Preferences](https://github.com/tkambler/electron-preferences) for the inspiration
+Thank you to -> [Electron Preferences](https://github.com/tkambler/electron-preferences) for the inspiration & base structure

 ## Introduction